 A cash dividend of AED 0.15 and a share dividend of AED 0.10 per share for the year 2013 was approved by the shareholders of the Company at the Annual General Meeting of the Company held on 23 April 2014.
+Subsequent to the reporting period, the board of directors of the Company in their meeting held on 9 October 2014 have recommended a special cash dividend of AED 1.257 per share totaling to AED 9 billion.

-NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (CONTINUED) As at 30 June 2014 (Unaudited)
+NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (CONTINUED) As at 30 September 2014 (Unaudited)